RodriguesMy/THE_RAIN/notes.md

 --------------------------------------------------
 The team consists of the following members (with the assigned roles):
 <br/>
-Myriam - Tereza Rodrigues - develops most of the JavaScript and HTML code
+Myriam - Tereza Rodrigues - Designs and develops most of the JavaScript and HTML code
 <br/>
 Zaxarias Gregoriou - designs the web app, also does the testing
 <br/>
-Sotiris Ioannou - marketing  guy, develops and maintains all marketing material, also helps with design
+Sotiris Ioannou - marketing  guy, develops and maintains all marketing material
 <br/>

 --------------------------------------------------